atiumcache/pure-recipe/README.md

 ## Why Create Pure Recipe?

-Thre does other solutions for bypassing ad-filled recipes --- namely, Paprika does a good job.
+There does exist other solutions for bypassing ad-filled recipes --- namely, Paprika.
 However, you are locked into their ecosystem and exporting the recipes can be troublesome.
 Plus, there is a subscription fee to use the app on multiple ecosystems/devices.

 With Pure Recipe, you can be in charge of your own digital recipe book.
 By saving the files in Markdown format, you can quickly transfer recipes to a new device.
 Or, share your well-formatted recipes with family and friends without forcing them to download a propietary app.